cair/TsetlinMachine/README.md

 @InProceedings{gorji2020indexing,
-  title="{Increasing the Inference and Learning Speed of Tsetlin Machines with Clause Indexing}", author={Saeed {Gorji} and Ole Christoffer {Granmo} and Sondre {Glimsdal} and Jonathan {Edwards} and Morten {Goodwin}}, booktitle={Accepted to International Conference on Industrial, Engineering and Other Applications of Applied Intelligent Systems}, year={2020}, organization={Springer}
+  title="{Increasing the Inference and Learning Speed of Tsetlin Machines with Clause Indexing}", author={Saeed {Gorji} and Ole Christoffer {Granmo} and Sondre {Glimsdal} and Jonathan {Edwards} and Morten {Goodwin}}, booktitle={International Conference on Industrial, Engineering and Other Applications of Applied Intelligent Systems}, year={2020}, organization={Springer}
 }